 So, here we are.
 Enjoying our conversations while eating Pizza paired with the fruity and floral, pretty enjoyable rose wine, until one of my friends poured the other wines into our glasses.
 Yes, the red wine.

-And… I was like “May I know how long since you open the red wine?”.
+And… I was like “May I know how long since you opened the red wine?”.
 Let me try to describe the wine’s condition: brownish in color, sharp sour smell and well, instantly you know it has gone bad.
 Ops too bad! 😦

 Wines will gone bad, either it has been open for over a week (oxidized), been stored in a place exposed to sunshine (overheated), or been affected by TCA (Trichloroanisole), usually called as being “corked” or having “corkiness”.